 Firkin, Sugar Bucket

-This firkin was presented to Robert Merrill Purves.
-Research reveals that Robert was born in Lisbon, New York in 1877.
-Lisbon is a town located west of the Adirondack Park, 10 miles west of Potsdam and 4 miles from the Canadian border.
-Robert was one of twin sons.
-Robert married Marion Sparrowhawk.
-Marion’s family were the first settlers of Lisbon in the late 18th century.
+This firkin was presented to Robert Merrill Purves, born in Lisbon, New York in 1877.
+Lisbon, situated ten miles west of Potsdam near the Canadian border, lay just west of the Adirondack Park.
+Robert, one of twin sons, married Marion Sparrowhawk, whose family numbered among Lisbon's earliest settlers in the late 18th century.

-Around 1933, Robert and Marion moved to Canton, New York.
-There, he held memberships in the St. Lawrence Lodge Number 111, Free & Accepted Masons of Canton, the Grange, and the Scotch Presbyterian Church.
+Around 1933, the couple relocated to Canton, New York, where Robert maintained active memberships in St. Lawrence Lodge Number 111 (Free & Accepted Masons), the local Grange, and Scotch Presbyterian Church.

 Circa 1900